altunenes/sorceress/docs/explanations of illusions.md

 ## 25-Depth

-Our visual system is very good at estimating the depth of objects in the world.
-However, it's not perfect.
-Being able to view the world in three dimensions is known as depth perception.
-In order to perceive depth, we must also be able to determine how far away an item is from us.
-Our perception of an object's size and distance depends on the size and proximity of other items.
-For me, there is an incredibly strong depth illusion.
-Even though in 2D the squares are the same size, same color, and same distance but our brain creates a perception of depth.
-It's because of the borders of the squares, moreover if you animate you may also see a motion illusion.
-You can access this illusion from here, play with the parameters and see what happens
+The visual system is designed to help us perceive the world in three dimensions.
+This is known as depth perception, and it allows us to determine the distance of objects from us.
+Our brain uses several cues to determine an object's size and distance, including its size and proximity to other objects.
+The squares in this illusion are the same size, color, and distance, but our brain creates a perception of depth due to the borders of the squares.
+This illusion can also create a motion illusion when animated.
+You can access this illusion and play with the parameters to see the different effects it creates.

 [Web demo](https://altunenes.github.io/sorceress/depth.html)